MystenLabs/sui/examples/move/transfer-to-object/README.md

 /// We take the `Register` shared object mutably, along with a "ticket"
 // `handle_payment` that we can exchange for the actual `IdentifiedPayment` object
-// that it is associated with. public fun handle_payment(register: &mut Register, handle_payment: Receiving<IdentifiedPayment>, ctx: &TxContext): IdentifiedPayment {
+// that it is associated with. public fun handle_payment(
+    register: &mut Register,
+    handle_payment: Receiving<IdentifiedPayment>,
+    ctx: &TxContext
+): IdentifiedPayment {
-    // If the sender of the transaction that wants to handle this payment is in the list of authorized employees in the `Register` object
+    // If the sender of the transaction that wants to handle this payment is in
+    // the list of authorized employees in the `Register` object then we will
-    // then we will permit them to withdraw the `IdentifiedPayment` object. assert!(vector::contains(&register.authorized_employees, tx_context::sender(ctx)), ENotAuthorized);
+    // permit them to withdraw the `IdentifiedPayment` object. assert!(
+        vector::contains(&register.authorized_employees, tx_context::sender(ctx)),
+        ENotAuthorized
+    );
     // Authorization check successful -- exchange the `handle_payment` ticket
     // for the `IdentifiedPayment` object and return it. transfer::public_receive(&mut register.id, handle_payment)